remarkablemark/remarkablemark.github.io/_posts/2020/2020-01-12-eslint-sort-imports.md

 }
 ```

-And call it from the command line:
+To call it from the command line:

 ```sh
 npm run lint